rschwabco/aserto-demo/Tutorial.md

 ```

-Next we define the middleware function which will call Auth0 to verify the validy of the JWT.
+In the next section we'll define the middleware function which will call Auth0 to verify the validy of the JWT (and also enable CORS)

 ```
 //Paste after the dependencies